nasa-itc/sample/README.md

 ## Commands
 All commands received by the device are echoed back to the sender to confirm receipt.
+Should commmands involve a reply, the device immediately sends the reply after the command echo.
 Device commands are all formatted in the same manner and are fixed in size:
+* uint16, 0xDEAD
 * uint8, command identifier
   - (0) Get Housekeeping
   - (1) Get Sample
   - (2) Set Configuration
 * uint32, command payload
   - Unused for all but set configuration command
+* uint16, 0xBEEF

 ## Telemetry
 Telemetry formats are as follows:
 * Housekeeping
+  - uint16, 0xDEAD
   - uint32, Command Counter
     * Increments for each command received
   - uint32, Configuration
     * Internal configuration number in use by the device
   - uint32, Status
     * Self reported status of the component where zero is completely healthy and each bit represents different errors
+    * No means to clear / set status except for a power cycle to the device
+  - uint16, 0xBEEF
 * Sample
+  - uint16, 0xDEAD
   - uint32, Command Counter
     * Increments for each command received
   - uint16, Data X